Construction of non-CSS quantum codes using measurements on cluster states: Construction of non-CSS codes using measurements

 \section{Construction of non-CSS codes using measurements}

 Using Algorithm \ref{alg:Algorith1}, we now aim to build non-CSS codes by measuring qubits of the cluster state.
-The steps for constructing non-CSS codes through measurement is as follows: \begin{itemize} \item We are given a set of stabilizers $\mathcal{S}'=S_1,S_2,\cdots,S_{n-1}$ associated with an $[[n,1]]$ non-CSS code. \item We construct a cluster state of $(n+1)$ qubits by strategically placing the message qubit in the cluster. \item Let this $(n+1)$ qubit cluster have the stabilizer generating group to be $\mathcal{S}$ according to Eq. \ref{eq:stab_cluster}. \item We measure the message qubit in the $X$ basis. \item Depending upon the measurement outcome, perform local unitary corrections if required.
-This evolves the stabilizer set from $\mathcal{S}$ to $\mathcal{S}'$. \end{itemize} To show the efficacy of our scheme, we consider two codes, namely [[4,1]] and [[5,1]] that uses four and five physical qubits respectively to encode the information of one logical qubit.
+The steps for constructing non-CSS codes through measurement is as follows: \begin{itemize} \item A set of stabilizers $\mathcal{S'}=<S_1, S_2,\cdots, S_{n-1}>$ associated with an $[[n,1]]$ non-CSS code is given. \item We construct a cluster state of $(n+1)$ qubits by strategically placing the message qubit in the cluster which we shall call as parent cluster. \item Let the stabilizer generator group for $(n+1)$ qubit cluster to be $\mathcal{S}$ which will be of form Eq. \ref{eq:2}. \item We measure the message qubit in the $X$ basis. \item Depending upon the measurement outcome, perform local unitary corrections if required.
+This evolves the stabilizer set from $\mathcal{S}$ to $\mathcal{S}'$. \end{itemize} To show the efficacy of our scheme, we consider two codes, namely $[[4,1]]$ and $[[5,1]]$ that uses four and five physical qubits respectively to encode the information of one logical qubit.
 Motivated by these examples, we generalize the technique and present it in Algorithm \ref{alg:Algorithm2}.